xiaojoey/Mutect2Mitomaster/README.md

 LRVC.py is a script for PacBio Pbaligned CCS sequences.
 It modifies the header for the bam file to make the PacBio data compatible with the rest of the pipeline.

+bam2fasta.py converts all the bam files in a folder into fasta files.

 Usage:

 ```
 python GatkScript.py bamFile
 python mitoRequest.py folderOfBamFiles
 python LRVC.py bamFile filterLevel referenceFasta resultDir
+python bam2fasta.py folderOfBamFiles
 ```